 Whatever your reason for selling trees, there are some key things to consider when managing a successful timber sale.

 The first and most important step in any timber sale is to carefully think about your goals and objectives as a woodland owner.
 Goals help you identify what is most important to you when completing work on your land.
 One way to do this is to create a forest management plan.

 Maintaining forest health, habitat creation, income and recreation are all goals that might be reached with the help of a timber harvest.
 Oregon state law requires that landowners notify the state forester prior to cutting any of the trees on their property.
 You can complete the necessary form on the Oregon Department of Forestry website or at your local office.

 The key to effectively market your trees is knowing what you have.
 Most small woodland owners miss out by thinking all logs are the same product.
 Knowing what you have means you can take advantage of potentially higher value products such as poles or export logs and have the right expectations when you are selling.

 You can begin to follow the market by collecting information on what products and types of trees log buyers are looking for.
-Log buyers are the most direct sources of current information about prices and the range of species, sizes, and quality levels for his or her mill.
+Log buyers are the most direct sources of current information about prices and the range of species, sizes and quality levels for their mills.
 Your goal is to match your trees with the right mill product line.
 Record what you learn and follow up regularly to identify patterns.